What should you put on your CTO resume?

 As a rule of thumb, you should always quantify your achievements.

-Bucketing is the practice of grouping similar points under one unique heading.
-On the contrary, bolding is the practice of marking relevant words or phrases in bold.
+Grouping is the practice of grouping similar points under one unique heading.
+On the contrary, highlighting is the practice of marking relevant words or phrases in bold.

-When used together, bucketing & bolding helps you draw the recruiter's attention to key achievements of your career trajectory.
+- When used together, grouping & highlighting helps you draw the recruiter's attention to key achievements of your career trajectory.
 For example, when you mark relevant achievements in bold, it stands out, thus attracting the reader's attention.

 To learn more about this section and how to perfect it, read Hiration's Blog on how to compose the work experience in your resume.